ipfabric/docs/docs/overview/How_Discovery_Works/CLI_discovery.md

 You may configure **Settings --> Discovery & Snapshots --> Snapshot Retention --> Create Snapshots Periodically** to automatically run a network discovery in periodic intervals or at a specific time.
-We recommend doing a network discovery at least once a day in order to capture any network changes.
+We recommend performing a network discovery at least once a day to capture any network changes.

 ## Connectivity Report